ambitus/linux-containers/examples/express-gateway/README.md

 Last login: Tue Feb 18 10:24:34 2020 from <my-client-IP>
 ```

-## Installation of express-gateway
+### Installation of Express Gateway

-Since this exercise uses the containerised version of express-gateway, it does not follow the first part of the express gateway tutorial on installation.
+Since this exercise uses the containerised version of Express Gateway, it skips the first part of the tutorial on installation.
 Instead, after logging into docker hub using the docker login command, follow the usual process of using the 'docker pull' command to obtain the 'express-gateway' image:

 ```
 >docker pull express-gateway